There Are No Rules Blog Categories

-The High Concept Novel: How to Create a Premise That Sells — Dec.13 Agent One-on-One Boot Camp With Critique
+“The High Concept Novel: How to Create a Premise that Sells — Agent One-on-One Boot Camp With Critique Starts April 11

 The idea’s the thing.
 If you build your story around a unique and compelling idea, your odds of selling it increase dramatically.
 Often, a perfectly good project will go unsold because the premise on which it is based is too predictable, commonplace, or over-published.
 Whether you’re writing a novel or a short story, a screenplay or a memoir, you need to find a way to set your story apart from the competition — and the competition is tougher than ever in today’s marketplace.

 But in this one-of-a-kind boot camp — “The High Concept Novel: How to Create a Premise that Sells Boot Camp” (starting April 11) — you will learn the ins and outs of high-concept, as literary agent, author, and content strategist Paula Munier reveals how you can transform your story idea from “same old same old” to “high-concept hit.”
 Read more

 BY ??? – You don’t know my name.
 You don’t know my face.
 But it’s now several decades since I earned my first farthings by putting words in some sort of publishable … Read more

 If you’re like us on the WD staff (okay, maybe just Brian and I—internet high five!), then you were enthralled, captivated, and head over heels in love with the television show How I … Read more